Former student sues Idaho State University, claims she was kicked out of program due to her race

 On Oct.
 5, 2023, Sintima brought this up to Berry and later emailed ISU’s Associate Director of Equity and Inclusion about the issue.

-Court documents state that Sintima also believes she was being held to a different standard than other students regarding Berry’s attendance policy, even after explaining to Berry that she had issues with finding transportation to class.
+Court documents state that Sintima also believes she was being held to a different standard than other students regarding Berry’s attendance policy, even after explaining to Berry that she was experiencing transportation challenges with her personal vehicle.

 Sintima reportedly noticed that Berry “did not penalize her Caucasian classmate’s tardiness and/or absences in the same manner as she criticized her.”